-Names Used to Describe ESG vs LSG
+Names Used to Describe ESG vs. LSG

 Laparoscopic sleeve gastrectomy, vertical gastric sleeve, VSG, LSG, or just gastric sleeve are all used to describe the same surgical weight loss procedure.

-What Is a Laparoscopic Sleeve Gastrectomy (LSG)?
+What is a Laparoscopic Sleeve Gastrectomy (LSG)?

-How Is Laparoscopic Sleeve Gastrectomy Surgery Performed?
+How is Laparoscopic Sleeve Gastrectomy Surgery Performed?

-What Is an Endoscopic Sleeve Gastroplasty (ESG)?
+What is an Endoscopic Sleeve Gastroplasty (ESG)?

-How Is Endoscopic Sleeve Gastroplasty Performed?
+How is Endoscopic Sleeve Gastroplasty Performed?

-If you are wondering if gastric sleeve surgery or endoscopic sleeve gastroplasty is better for weight loss, the answer depends on the circumstances.
+If you are wondering if gastric sleeve surgery or endoscopic sleeve gastroplasty is better for effective weight loss, the answer depends on the circumstances.

 1. Both ESG and LSG Work Through Restrictive Means